 I’m extremely excited to announce that exactly eleven years ago today I made my very first post at LinuxQuestions.org.
 As I’ve stated numerous times, since then LQ has exceeded my expectation in every way.
 4,382,316 posts and 457,176 registered members does not even begin to tell the story.
 The community and mod team that has grown at LQ is truly amazing and something that I’m very proud to be a part of.
 I’d like to once again thank each and every LQ member for their participation, dedication and feedback.

-Feedback has been absolutely critical to our continued success and we really do listen.
+To say that feedback has been absolutely critical to our success is an understatement.
 It would be impossible to enumerate the features we’ve added or changes we’ve made as a direct result of member feedback.
 With that in mind, I’d like to use this thread to collect as much feedback as possible about LQ.
 What are we doing well and where can we improve?
 What new features or sections would you like to see?
 What should we be doing differently?
-In addition to our fantastic members, I’d be remiss for not mentioning the LQ mods team.
-The amount of time and dedication they put into the site probably goes unnoticed by many.
-They keep LQ on topic and on point.
-The work you see them put into the forums is only the beginning and for that I can not thank them enough.
-LQ truly would not be what it is without them.
+As part of our birthday celebration, we’ll be giving away Contributing Member updates, LQ Merchandise and even a gratis pass to OSCON 2011 in Portland.
+Stay tuned for more details.